adam-coogan/jaxinterp2d/README.md

 ```

 This will install jax and jaxlib if you don't already have them.
 The test
 requires numpy and can be run with `pytest`.
-Check them out for a usage example.
+Check them out for a usage example
+for `interp2d`.

 Note that `interp2d` does not do any bounds checking.